DS-RF/Yambo_examples/README.md

   25 | 28 |                   # [NL] Bands
 %
 ```
 where 25 and 26 are two valence bands and 27, 28 are two bands from conduction band.

+Run real time non-linear calculation:

+> yambo_nl -F yambo_nl.in